Recent product implementation adds a new layer of care

 The ivWatch Model 400 is a first-of-its-kind and FDA-cleared device that continuously monitors peripheral IV sites.
 The device, which is being implemented in the operating room at Nationwide Children’s, provides early detection of inadvertent leakage of fluid or medication from the vein into the surrounding tissue.

-“Patients receiving IV therapy during surgery can be at risk for IV complications as the IV site is often not accessible for visual and tactile assessment during the procedure,” said Scott Hensley, vice president of sales and business development at ivWatch.
+“Patients receiving IV therapy during surgery can be at risk for IV complications as the IV site is often not accessible for visual and tactile assessment during the procedure,” said Gary Warren, president and CEO at ivWatch.

 When the ivWatch system detects a leakage, known as an infiltration, it notifies the medical team to inspect the IV site or supports their own evaluation that an infiltration has occurred.